tanaydesai/seekai/README.md

 ## Deploy Your Own

+You can find a test deployment at [https://chat.marcusschiesser.de](https://chat.marcusschiesser.de).
+Note that the chat is not working as the OpenAI key has been disabled to save costs.

-You can deploy your own version of the Next.js AI Chatbot to Vercel with one click:
+Using your own [OpenAI key](https://platform.openai.com/api-keys), you can deploy your own version of the Next.js AI Chatbot to Vercel with one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmarcusschiesser%2Fai-chatbot&env=OPENAI_API_KEY)